DigitalPenguin1/ClassicFishingCompanion/README.md

 ### Tips
 - The Stats HUD provides at-a-glance information without opening the main UI
 - Buff timer helps you maximize your fishing skill bonus by reapplying lures promptly
+- Missing buff warnings appear in the center of your screen when fishing without a lure - keep your fishing skill bonus active!
 - Lock the HUD once you've positioned it to avoid accidental movement during gameplay
 - All location data is saved for each catch
 - Fishing skill increases are automatically tracked and displayed in Statistics